 Once September arrives and Alaska begins transitioning from summer to fall, the dollies begin making their way to the headwaters of rivers in preparation to spawn.
 After a full 3 months of feeding on smolt, salmon eggs, and flesh, these fish have changed exponentially and barely resemble the thin and colorless fish they were back in June.
 At this time, they are vibrant with pink spots, red bellies, dark backs, and bright white fins which easily make them among the prettiest fish found in Alaska.
 For anyone looking to target trophy size dolly varden, then September is certainly the time to explore.

-Alaska is home to an array of species which each species offering a unique set of challenges keeping anglers on their toes.
+Alaska is home to an array of species each species offering a unique set of challenges keeping anglers on their toes.